jquense/yup/docs/extending.md

 ## Creating new Schema types

-If you're use case calls for creating an entirely new type. inheriting from and existing schema class may be best: Generally you should not inheriting from the abstract `BaseSchema` unless you know what you are doing.
+If you're using case calls for creating an entirely new type, inheriting from an existing schema class may be the best alternative: Generally you should not inherit from the abstract `BaseSchema` (unless you know what you are doing).
 The other types are fair game though.

 You should keep in mind some basic guidelines when extending schemas: